Client charter of rights and responsibilities

-- We aim for you to feel safe and we will have systems in place to ensure protection from harm.
+- We aim for you to feel safe.
+We have systems in place to ensure protection from harm.

-- You can expect our service to meet health and safety requirements.
+- You can expect our service to meet health and safety standards.

-- We will regularly ask for your opinions, and seek suggestions on the services we offer.
+- We will regularly ask for your opinions and will seek suggestions on the services we offer.

 As a client of B Miles Women’s Foundation you have a responsibility to: